Ever feel like you’re not making progress on your to-do list?

 Review isn’t a one-and-done process, either.
 Let your time blocked schedule evolve over time.
 If your work changes with the season or time of year, keep in mind you may need to do monthly or quarterly reviews of your process.

 Now it’s time for the action.
-With your time blocked schedule documented via a calendar app like Calendly, Plan, HourStack, or even just the calendar app on your phone, you can put it to good use and test it out.
+With your time blocked schedule documented via a calendar app like Calendly, Appoint.ly, Plan, HourStack, or even just the calendar app on your phone, you can put it to good use and test it out.
+By assigning specific time slots when people can schedule appointments with you, you get control over your schedule and save a lot of time to do other tasks.

 If you find you have trouble sticking to your allotted time slots, consider setting daily alerts or alarms to ensure you say on task–and as always, adjust as needed.